Skip to main content

 What Does the Immigration Preference Category Mean

-The relative you want to bring over must get an immigrant visa number based on their preference category.
+The relative you want to bring over must obtain an immigrant visa number in their preference category.

 • First preference (F1): Unmarried children 21 years of age and older of U.S. citizens